-Hair TypesHair grows everywhere on the body except on mucus membranes and what is called glabrous skin.
+Hair TypesHair grows everywhere on the body except on mucus membranes and glabrous skin.
 Glabrous skin occurs in areas such as the palms of the hands, soles of the feet, and lips.
-As a new-born, we have all our hair follicles, but they are populated by just one hair type: vellus hair.
+As a new-born, we have all our hair follicles, but just one hair type grows in them: vellus hair.

 Vellus hair is a fine, slow growing and almost transparent hair often simply called peach fuzz.
 The thicker, pigmented, faster-growing hair is called terminal hair.
-Over time, growth and sex hormones influence how hair grows causing hair follicles to switch production from vellus to terminal hair in the typical male and female hair growth patterns.
+Over time, growth and sex hormones influence how hair grows.
+They cause hair follicles to switch production from vellus to terminal hair in the typical male and female hair growth patterns.